wwWallet/wallet-ios-wrapper/README.md

 -----------

 Presentment is the process of presenting a document to a verifying party: Think of it as presenting your eID at a police checkup, a bar tender verifying your age, or to show your university diploma to a potential new employer.
-The wwwwalet already provides online presentment.
-The following chapters are dedicated to explaining how the in person presentment works: How two phones can share parts of documents securely while being close to each other.
+The web-based Funke wwwallet already provided online presentment.
+The new additions and the purpose of this app was to add offline and local in-person presentment of our identity between a Wallet and a Wallet Reader (verifier).
+That communication is achieved using Bluetooth.

 ### ISO-18013-5 - BLE Proximity